jjak0b/ansible_farm/docs/objects/vm_definition.md

 ```
 vm:
   metadata:
-    arch_name:  the architecture name alias given to this target, it's the target identifier.
+    target_name:  the architecture name alias given to this target, it's the target identifier.
 ```
 Additional (target) properties that depends by the default template
 ```